 Instructional funds are allocated for learner use, but they are still considered school funds.
 Following certain guidelines, families will collaborate with their educational facilitator to make decisions that benefit the educational path of their learner(s).
-Once your educational facilitator reviews the order, he/she will submit the request to the vendor team for final approval before ordering.
+Once your educational facilitator reviews the order, he/she will submit the request to the vendor department for final approval before ordering.
 All materials ordered are the property of iLEAD Exploration.
 If a learner withdraws at any time, materials will need to be immediately returned to the educational facilitator.

 Yes.
 Instructional fund allotments depreciate daily depending on the date of actual enrollment.
 Enroll early to receive the maximum amount of funds.
 Please email enrollment@iLEADexploration.org for further questions on this matter.